canalplus/rx-player/doc/v2_to_v3.md

 ``nativeTextTrackChange`` is replace by the ``nativeTextTracksChange`` (notice the supplementary "s") event.

-Two things have changed comparatively:
+Three things have changed comparatively:
-  - The payload of this event now is a ``TextTrackList`` element, which can be seen as an array of ``TextTrackElement``.
-Previously, it was directly a ``TextTrackElement``.
+  - The payload of this event now is an array of ``TextTrack`` element.
+Previously, it was a single ``TextTrackElement`` (which correspond to the first in the array).
   - The event is also triggered when a ``TextTrackElement`` is removed from the ``<video>`` tag.
 Previously, it was only when added.
+  - The event is fired even if no content is playing

 This is to support edge cases where the ``<track>`` element could be modified by the user of our library, in which case the RxPlayer could give false informations.
-Also, this allows to signal when a ``TextTrackElement`` has been removed from the DOM to help you free up ressources on your side.
+Also, this allows to signal when a ``TextTrack`` has been removed from the DOM to help you free up ressources on your side.

 #### Replacement example